biddyweb/android-rcs-ims-stack/core/README.txt

 V2.5.16
 - Issue 204		Stack: INVITE RESTART is not blackbird compliant
 - Issue 207		Stack: Bad SDP response in case of S&F callflow
 - Issue 208		Stack: Remove superfluous Byte-Range header in MSRP response
+- Issue 209		Stack: Built-in certificates provided by the OS are not used for SIP over TLS
+- Issue 210		Stack: FTHTTP-GC wrong sender in notification
 - Issue 213		Stack: Group Chat: Notify with status "dialing-in" & "dialing-out"
-- Issue 210		Stack: FTHTTP-GC wrong sender in notification

 V2.5.15
 - Issue 182		Stack: Exception in receiving file transfer if header byte-range is in format like 1-*/123456